 , and the other Placoderms

-- Devonian is rightly called "the Fish Age".
-Almost every main fish-group was present in Devonian waters: lobe-finned fish, ray-finned fish, cartilaginous fish, acanthodian fish, and several jawless fish (see further).
-But the perhaps most typical Devonian fish group is another: the Placoderms.
+- The Devonian is rightly called "the Fish Age".
+Almost every main fish group was present in Devonian waters: lobe-finned fish, ray-finned fish, cartilaginous fish, acanthodians, and several jawless fish (see further).
+But the perhaps most typical Devonian fish group is another: the placoderms.
 Their name means "skin with plates", and are nicknamed "armored fish"; their scales were notably thick and broad and covered their forebody like a true armor.
 However, this armor was still flexible and didn't make a "shell", making these fish more agile than their armored predecessors "ostracoderms"; unlike the latter, they were active predators.
-There were two main placoderm groups, Antiarchians and Arthrodirans.
+There were two main placoderm groups: antiarchs and arthrodires.
 The former had bizarre pectoral fins more similar to crustacean legs than fins, and lived near the bottom of the seas: Bothriolepis is the most known example.
 The latter had strange scissor-like teeth for cutting meat, and probably lived in more open waters.
 Ex.
 Coccosteus.
 There is a curious thing about the evolutionary origin of jaws and teeth: the former arose from the first pair of gills of the earliest jawless fish; while the teeth had the same origin of scales.
-After all, modern sharks still have enamel-covered scales on their body, the same shape of their teeth (only smaller). note In a sense, you could even say teeth are the only fish-scales we human still preserve.
+After all, modern sharks still have enamel-covered scales on their body, the same shape of their teeth (only smaller). note In a sense, you could even say teeth are the only fish scales we human still preserve.